-- Stability: A dental implant is a small titanium post that is placed directly into the jawbone to recreate the root of a lost tooth, and this can then be attached to a restoration that shows within the smile.
-This gives implants unmatched stability, ensuring a patient can eat whatever they want without having to worry about annoying shifting or breakage.
+- Stability: Thanks to their unique placement directly into the jawbone, dental implants offer unmatched stability, ensuring a patient can eat whatever they want without having to worry about annoying shifting or breakage.

 - Aesthetics: Implants are typically topped using white porcelain restorations, helping them have an extremely realistic appearance.
 After the procedure is complete, only a patient and their dentist will actually know which tooth is the implanted one!

 - Bone Retention: Implant roots also reestablish important internal support for the jawbone--they stimulate the area, encouraging the growth of new, healthy bone.
-This helps maintain the strength of the bite and also stop bone loss, something which no other treatment can do.
+This helps maintain the strength of the bite and also stop bone loss, something which no other tooth replacement option can do.

 - Longevity: With the proper care, an implant can be expected to last for decades or even the rest of a patient’s life in many cases.